untangled-web/untangled/README.md

 NOTE: THIS IS ALPHA SOFTWARE, BASED UPON ALPHA VERSIONS OF Om.
 THIS IS NOT READY FOR PRODUCTION.

-MORE DOCUMENTATION COMING VERY SOON, including an Untangled Tutorial that rounds out what we started with the Om Tutorial.

 We're developing this framework as part of our core software stack at NAVIS for production applications.
 We will not consider this framework stable until Om becomes stable.